-Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of TRP Race
+Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of The Race

 The TRP/BARC ratings for Week 40 (September 28-October 4, 2019) are out!
 Kundali Bhagya, Kumkum Bhagya and Yeh Rishta Kya Kehlata Hai have occupied the first three spots.
 Choti Sardarni has witnessed a jump while Taarak Mehta Ka Ooltah Chashmah has dropped down on the TRP chart.
 Yeh Rishtey Hain Pyaar Ke has been replaced by Dance Deewane 2.